James Hopgood: more than Thomas Cubitt’s Solicitor

 Hopgood appears to have been articled in clerkship (as a solicitor or attorney) to Edward Thompson [CP 5/214/34].

-James Hopgood was one of Cubitts three most trusted associates.
+He was one of Cubitts three most trusted associates.
 The others being Andrew Cuthell and Thomas Waller heading up the building clerks and the confidential clerks offices respectively.
-This organisation arrangement emerged from 1833 with Hopgood having worked as an articled clerk for Cubitt from 1831 according to Hobhouse pg 277 based on a personal communication from Oliver Hopgood, a descendant, re family tradition.
+This organisation arrangement emerged from 1833 with Hopgood having worked as an articled clerk for Cubitt from 1831 [Hobhouse pg.
+277 based on a personal communication from Oliver Hopgood, a descendant, re family tradition].
+There is a press article from a civil proceedings to enforce covenants in 1895 that reaffirms that 1833 date given in evidence by one of the, then, partners.

 Hopgood mostly worked out of Thomas Cubitt’s offices heading up the legal department that was sufficiently strong that it was drafting acts of parliament.
-In 1838 he opened an office at 202 Bishopsgate where is father had run his jewellers business and his brother Metcalf carried it on.
+In 1838 [is this correct – none of the directories list this?] he opened an office at 202 Bishopsgate where is father had run his jewellers business and his brother Metcalf carried it on.
 Later he moved his personal office to King William Street where he practised with his younger brother John [TNA C 16/572/H56].
+John was his clerk until at least 1843 as he was witnessing is brother signature and giving his occupation as his brother’s clerk.

 In 1874 the London School of Medicine for Women had been opened but it was still impossible for women to obtain access as students to any hospitals.